-- Written by By Elizabeth Hamilton
+- By Elizabeth Hamilton

 Linguistic intelligence is commonly referred to as being “word smart.”
 Students who have linguistic intelligence are very good at understanding and manipulating language, and they love to read, play word games, and write stories.